vcmi/vcmi/docs/developers/Serialization.md

 ### Adding a new class

-If you want your class to be serializable (eg. being storable in a savegame) you need to define a serialize method template, as described in [#User types](#User_types "wikilink")
+If you want your class to be serializable (eg. being storable in a savegame) you need to define a serialize method template, as described in [#User types](#user-types)

 Additionally, if your class is part of one of registered object hierarchies (basically: if it derives from CGObjectInstance, IPropagator, ILimiter, CBonusSystemNode, CPack) it needs to be registered.
 Just add an appropriate entry in the `RegisterTypes.h` file.
-See [#Polymorphic serialization](#Polymorphic_serialization "wikilink") for more information.
+See polymorphic serialization for more information.

 # How does it work